Building an Impression Tracking System with AWS

 { et: 'link_impression', ts: 1701234567890, l: '...', lb: '...' }

-Additionally, shared fields like page URL and referrer are hoisted to the batch level to avoid redundant transmission.
+Shared fields like page URL and referrer get hoisted to batch level.

-Traditional databases like PostgreSQL store data row by row.
-When you query SELECT page, COUNT(*) FROM events GROUP BY page, the database must read entire rows even though you only need one column.
-For a table with 20 columns and 10 million rows, this is extremely wasteful.
+PostgreSQL is row-oriented—querying SELECT page, COUNT(*) FROM events GROUP BY page reads entire rows even when you only need one column.
+For a 20-column, 10-million-row table, that’s hugely wasteful.

-Columnar databases store data column by column.
-The same query only reads the page column—potentially 20x less I/O. This becomes even more impactful with compression: similar values within a column compress much better than mixed values across a row.
+Columnar storage stores by column.
+Same query only reads the page column—potentially 20x less I/O. Compression is better too: similar values within a column compress more efficiently.

 Client SDK → CloudFront → API Gateway → Lambda → Kinesis Firehose → S3 (Parquet)